-Please be aware that tracing services are not foolproof and even after your patient list has been checked for deaths, and despite the checks also carried out by your trust, some patients may die in the period between running the check and the questionnaire being delivered.
-You may find that some recently deceased patients remain in your sample.
-You need to be prepared for this.
-Special sensitivity is required when dealing with telephone calls from bereaved relatives.
+Please be aware that tracing services are not foolproof and even after your patient list has been checked for deaths, and despite the checks also carried out by your trust, some mothers and/or babies may die in the period between running the check and the questionnaire being delivered.
+You may find that some recently deceased mothers and/or infants remain in your sample.
+If this happens you may receive some calls from bereaved relatives, so you need to be prepared for this.
+Special sensitivity is required when dealing with these calls.